omkar8603/devTinder/homework.md

 - What is the advantages and disadvantages of Creating index in DB ?
 - Read Article about compoud indexes on MongoDB Website
 - ALWAYS THINK ABOUT CONER CASES

+- Write code with proper validation for POST /request/review/:status/:requestId
+- Thought process - GET vs POST
+- Read about ref and populate
+- Create GET /user/requests/received with all the checks
+- Create GET /user/connections